Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 Recruiter/Hiring Manager Call Screening

-If your CV makes it through the initial screening, a recruiter from the Optiver Talent Acquisition Team will contact you to verify key details like your experiences and skill level.
+If your CV passes the initial screening, a recruiter from the Optiver Talent Acquisition Team will contact you to verify key details like your experiences and skill level.
 This call typically covers why you want to work at Optiver, what you know about the company, and a summary of your career history.
 Behavioral questions may also be part of the screening process.

 The recruiter call should take around 30 minutes.